Nathan Guy: Member of Parliament

-Opposition, 2005–2008

 Guy's first three years in Parliament were in Opposition.
 He was a member of the Primary Production select committee for much of this term, and was a member of the Privileges and Standing Orders committees for about seven months until the 2008 election.
 When John Key became National leader in 2006, Guy became the party's junior whip and an associate spokesperson for agriculture.

-Fifth National Government, 2008–2017
+In February 2008, he was promoted to senior whip and continued in that position until June 2009.

+In the 2008 election he was again the candidate for Ōtaki, this time defeating Hughes by 1,354 votes.
+Guy held the electorate three subsequent times, with his greatest majority being 7,782 votes over the Labour candidate in 2014.

+Ministerial career

-Guy was promoted to senior whip in November 2008 when National formed a new government.
-On 15 June 2009 he was selected as the new Minister of Internal Affairs, a position outside of the Cabinet, to replace Richard Worth after the latter resigned following allegations of sexual harassment.
+On 15 June 2009 Guy was selected as the new Minister of Internal Affairs, a position outside of the Cabinet, to replace Richard Worth after the latter resigned following allegations of sexual harassment.
+At the same time, Guy became an associate minister in the justice and transport portfolios.
+As internal affairs minister, Guy oversaw the merger of the National Library of New Zealand and Archives New Zealand into the Department of Internal Affairs.

+Guy was involved in a controversy that was revealed in 2017.
+It emerged that, in 2011 as the Minister of Internal Affairs, he had granted New Zealand citizenship to US billionaire Peter Thiel after only 12 days residence (split over 4 trips in 5 years) in New Zealand.
+The normal residency requirement for a permanent resident to gain citizenship is 1350 days over 5 years.
+Thiel was granted citizenship by Guy under "exceptional circumstances" despite Thiel not having lived in the country previously and not intending to do so in the future.
+Thiel was the first adult to be granted New Zealand citizenship without meeting residency requirements.

 On 14 December 2011, following the 2011 New Zealand general election, Guy was sworn in as the Minister of Immigration, Minister for Racing, Minister for Veterans' Affairs and Associate Minister for Primary Industries.
-Later that term, in January 2013, he was promoted to the role of Minister for Primary Industries.
-He held this position until the National government was defeated in 2017.
+Later that term, in January 2013, he was promoted to the role of Minister for Primary Industries, while continuing as the Minister for Racing.
+During his period as minister the 2013 Fonterra botulism scare and recall occurred.

-As Minister of Internal Affairs Guy was involved in the controversy that occurred in 2017 when it was revealed that, in 2011, he had granted New Zealand citizenship to US billionaire Peter Thiel after only 12 days residence (split over 4 trips in 5 years) in New Zealand.
-The normal residency requirement for a permanent resident to gain citizenship is 1350 days over 5 years.
-Thiel was granted citizenship by Guy under “exceptional circumstances” despite Thiel not having lived in the country previously and not intending to do so in the future.
-Thiel is the first adult to be granted New Zealand citizenship without meeting residency requirements.

-Opposition, 2017–2020
+Final term

-After the National Party was not returned to government at the 2017 general election, Guy was initially the party's spokesperson for primary industries.
+Guy lost his ministerial roles when the National Party was not returned to government at the 2017 general election.
+In opposition, he was initially the party's spokesperson for primary industries and sat on Parliament's primary production committee.
 From March 2018 until his announcement on 30 July 2019 that he would not seek re-election in 2020, he was the spokesman for agriculture, biosecurity and food safety.
+From August 2019 until his retirement, he sat on the environment committee.